Pineapple Road railway station: Reopening

 In 2019, the project to re-open the stations at Moseley, Kings Heath, and Hazelwell received £15m in Government funding, with construction due to start in 2020 and aimed for completion in time for the 2022 Commonwealth Games.
-In March 2021 it was announced that funding had been found for the project, with an opening date expected in 2023.
+In March 2021 it was announced that funding had been found for the project.
+The reopening of the Camp Hill line has been hit by delays and the West Midlands Combined Authority was aiming to reopen the line for passenger use by the end of 2024.
+Further delays were announced and the station is now earmarked for opening for passenger use in early 2026.

 After a public vote, it was announced that the reopened station would be called Pineapple Road.